2023 Cape Town ePrix

 The 2023 Cape Town ePrix was a Formula E electric car race was held at the Cape Town Street Circuit in the city of Cape Town in Western Cape, South Africa on 25 February 2023.
-It served as the fifth round of the 2022–23 Formula E season and it was the first Formula E race held in Sub-Saharan Africa.
+It served as the fifth round of the 2022–23 Formula E season.
+As of the 2024–25 season, it remains the only Formula E race held in Sub-Saharan Africa.

 Background

+History

+Initially planned to be held in 2022, the race was canceled for unknown reasons likely related to the COVID-19 pandemic.
+Though not initially featured on the 2023 calendar, it was introduced after the cancellation of the Seoul ePrix.

+Track

+A 2.94 km long street circuit was laid out in Cape Town's Waterfront district, near Signal Hill.
+The track was believed to be "one of the fastest on the calendar".
+In total, the track had 12 turns.

+Championship standings

 Pascal Wehrlein entered the fifth round of the season as the points leader in the Drivers' Championship by 18 points after Jake Dennis, who was only 6 points behind going into Hyderabad did not finish after having his rear wing clipped by René Rast.
 TAG Heuer Porsche leads the Teams' Championship by 23 points over Avalanche Andretti.